adc-trust-ai/trust-free/README.md

 ```
 > 📦 **Note:** The package name on PyPI is `trust-free`, but the module you import in Python is `trust`: `from trust import TRUST`.

-ℹ️ Currently, `trust-free` includes a precompiled binary and is only tested and supported for (in tentative order of deployment):
+ℹ️ Currently, `trust-free` includes a precompiled binary for:
 - ✅ macOS11+ ARM64
 - ✅ macOS11+ Intel
 - ✅ Both **Python 3.11** and **3.12** are supported.
 Support for Python 3.13+ will be added as soon as all trust-free dependencies support it.